petri-labs/warmage/docs/basics/chain_id.md

 ### Format

-The format for specifying Merlion's chain-id in genesis is the following:
+The format for specifying Warmage's chain-id in genesis is the following:

 ```
 {identifier}_{EIP155}-{version}